What's so good about soil blocking, anyway?

 seed starting seedling tray winter brassicas micro soil blocks

-A tray of soil blocks with seedlings starting to sprout
+A 1020 tray of 3/4" micro soil blocks with seedlings starting to sprout

 Soil blockers essentially act as molds or presses, allowing gardeners to shape soil into compact blocks.